 Lemon-Based Flea Sprays

-Lemon-based products are flea repellents.
-They are not flea insecticides.
+Lemon-based products are flea repellents but do not kill fleas.
 These products are usually made as follows:

 - Quarter one or two fresh lemons.

 - Add lemon quarters to 1 quart of water.

 - Steep lemons in water for approximately 8 hours or overnight.

 Spray this product over the dog's entire body once or twice a day, taking care to avoid her eyes, nose and genitalia.
 This solution can be kept refrigerated for up to a week.

 Internal Use: Add a small amount of raw apple cider vinegar to your dog's water daily.
 Doing so will cause your dog's blood to taste unpleasant to the fleas and they will stop biting her.

 - Up to 14 pounds: 1/2 teaspoon vinegar per 4 cups